Learn what to do if you see Error -6123,0 in QuickBooks Desktop.

 - Close QuickBooks.

-- We recommend you download the most recent version (220.127.116.11) of the QuickBooks Tool Hub.
+- Download the most recent version (22.214.171.124) of the QuickBooks Tool Hub.
 Save the file somewhere you can easily find it (like your Downloads folder or your Windows desktop).
-Note: If you've already installed Tool Hub before, you can find out which version you have.
+Note: If you've installed Tool Hub before, you can find out which version you have.
 Select the Home tab.
-The version will be displayed on the bottom right or you can select About to view the version.
+The version will be on the bottom.

 - Open the file you downloaded (QuickBooksToolHub.exe).